To offer inspiration and advice, we’ve teamed up with stove manufacturer Arada to share their top tips for styling your wood burning stove:

 If your home benefits from a large mantelpiece make sure to utilise it.
-A statement in itself, when styled correctly the mantelpiece can really lift the space and accentuate the stove.
+When styled correctly the mantelpiece can really lift the space and accentuate the stove.

-Often paired with a freestanding or recessed design, the mantelpiece is the perfect place to showcase personal belongings, photographs and other decorative objects that mean something to you.
+Often paired with a freestanding or recessed design, the mantelpiece is the perfect place to showcase personal belongings.
+Have your space to display photographs and other decorative objects that mean something to you.

-Another way to alter the dynamic through styling is to introduce a large mirror above the decorative ledge.
-For example, a white mirror offers a fresh, clean look that will help to open up the room, whereas a rustic mirror would complement any salvaged materials for a classic yet cosy look.
+Following this, another way to alter the style dynamic is to introduce a large mirror above.
+For example, a white mirror offers a fresh, clean look that will help to open up the room.
+Alternatively, a rustic mirror would complement any salvaged materials for a classic yet cosy look.

-The Holborn stove, as pictured, looks right at home within a feature fire surround.
-The freestanding design has an opulent feel and combines a traditional stove appearance with Ecodesign Ready credentials.
+The Holborn stove looks right at home within a feature fire surround.
+The freestanding design gives an opulent feel and combines the traditional stove appearance with Ecodesign Ready credentials.